Emergency Dentist – Glenpool, OK

 How to Prevent Dental Emergencies

 · Practice good oral hygiene by brushing and flossing at least twice a day.
-Don’t forget your regular checkups and cleanings with Complete Cosmetic Care Dentistry; we can find tooth decay and gum disease in their early stages before they become real emergencies.
+Don’t forget your regular checkups and cleanings with 918 Dentist; we can find tooth decay and gum disease in their early stages before they become real emergencies.

 - If you play sports or grind your teeth, ask us for a customized mouthguard.